MichaelPaonam/offsides/README.md

   <img src="offsides-logo.png" alt="Offsides Logo" width="400">
 </p>

-A multimodal AI system that analyzes UEFA Champions League match footage alongside statistical data to detect when sports prediction markets are mispriced.
-Using Llama 3.2 Vision running on AMD MI300X GPUs, it extracts tactical signals from video frames — defensive shape, pressing intensity, transition patterns — that traditional stats-based models miss, then compares its probability estimates against market odds to surface edges the crowd hasn't priced in yet.
+A multimodal conversational assistant for sports prediction markets.
+Ask about any upcoming UEFA Champions League match — Offsides analyzes recent footage of both teams using YOLO + Qwen-VL on AMD MI300X GPUs, extracts tactical signals the market hasn't priced in (defensive shape deterioration, pressing intensity trends, transition vulnerabilities), and tells you where it disagrees with the odds.

 **Track 3: Vision & Multimodal AI** | AMD Developer Hackathon 2026